 In addition to being used in stoves, wood pellets are also used in smokers and grills.
 When lit, they create a hot fire that produces lots of smoke.
 However, the wood pellets used in smokers and grills isn’t the same as those used in stoves.
 Stove wood pellets often contain a combination of both hardwood and softwood, whereas grill and smoker wood pellets typically consist entirely of hardwood.

-Not to be confused with wood chips, smoking chunks are medium-sized pieces, or “chunks,” of hardwood.
-They typically measure about two inches long and are harvested from hardwood trees like oak, hickory and cherry.
-After a hardwood tree is cut down, the wood is cut and processed into smoking chunks.
+Not to be confused with wood chips, cooking chunks are medium-sized pieces, or “chunks,” of hardwood.
+They typically measure about 2-4 inches long and are harvested from hardwood trees like oak, hickory and cherry.
+After a hardwood tree is cut down, the wood is cut into smoking chunks.
 The best cooking chunks are kiln dried, which kills off the bugs and mold and ensures the wood will light easily and provide the best flavor.

 What are the benefits of smoking meat with wood pellets?
 Well, some smokers are designed specifically for wood pellets.
 Known as pellet smokers, they feature a hopper in which wood pellets are poured.
 The hopper guides the wood pellets to an oven compartment where they are exposed to direct heat.
 If you own one of these pellet smokers, you should probably stick with wood pellets.

 Wood pellets are also inexpensive and readily available.
 You can purchase them locally as well as online.
 After purchasing a bag of wood pellets, you can toss them in your grill or smoker to smoke delicious meat.
-With that said, you may want to skip the wood pellets and, instead, use smoking chunks.
+That being said, unless you have a grill specifically designed for wood pellets, they really don’t work well.

-Smoking chunks burn more slowly than wood pellets, making them ideal for smoking meat over a long period of time.
-If you use wood pellets in a non-electric grill or smoker, they’ll burn to ash shortly after being lit.
-And once the wood pellets have turned to ash, you’ll have to add fresh wood pellets to maintain a stable temperature.
-An easier and better solution is to use smoking chunks.
+Cooking chunks work better in a traditional grill or smoker for several reasons.
 Since they are larger — and not made of ground-up wood — smoking chunks burn more slowly than their wood pellet counterparts.
 Of course, this is important because it means you won’t have to open your grill’s or smoker’s lid as frequently as you would when using wood pellets, allowing for more stable cooking temperatures as well as preserving the flavorful smoke inside your grill or smoker.

 When using smoking chunks, you can rest assured knowing that you aren’t exposing your meat to potentially harmful substances.
 Food-grade wood pellets generally consist entirely of ground-up and compressed hardwood.
 Stove wood pellets, on the other hand, often contain hardwood and softwood as well as a binding agent.
 Stove wood pellets are safe to use in a stove, but you shouldn’t use them in a grill or smoker.
 If you happen to use stove wood pellets in your grill or smoker, you may inadvertently expose your food to harsh chemicals.
 By sticking with smoking chunks, your food will only be exposed to natural, flavorful wood smoke.

 It’s important that you use quality Cooking chunks that have been dried to a low moisture content.
-The best smoking chunks, including those sold here at Cutting Edge Firewood, are even kiln dried.
-An advanced wood-drying process, kiln drying involves placing smoking chunks or other wood in a large oven-like kiln for an extended period of time.
-As the smoking chunks sit in the kiln, heat and pressure is used to extract moisture from the wood and kill any bugs, mold, or fungus.
+The best smoking chunks, including those sold here at Cutting Edge Firewood, go through a rigorous kiln drying process.
+Kiln dried firewood spends time in a large oven-like kiln for an extended period of time.
+As the smoking chunks sit in the kiln, heat is used to extract moisture from the wood and kill any bugs, mold, or fungus.